-The archival images used in Suspicious Marble (Omphale) are drawn from a box titled Suspicious Fakes and Forgeries in the John Marshall Photographic Collection at the British School at Rome Photographic Archives.
+The images used in the creation of Suspicious Marble (Omphale) are drawn from a file cataloged as Suspicious Fakes and Forgeries in the John Marshall Photographic Collection at the British School at Rome Archives.